“We Muslims believe in Jesus and we respect him even more than Christians.”

 Like the other examples we have seen, this statement was made up by Muhammad to legitimize his prophethood because nowhere does such a statement appear in the Bible.
 Muslims evade this dilemma by claiming that:

-It’s possible Muhammad ran into a heretical sect (the Choloridians) who exalted Mary as a goddess and took their heresy as representative of what Christians believe.
-This in fact, proves the human authorship of the Quran.
+It’s possible Muhammad ran into a heretical sect (the Choloridians) who exalted Mary as a goddess and then took their heresy as representative of what Christians believe.
+This again proves the human authorship of the Quran.
 If Allah is all-knowing, he ought to know what Christians really believed.

 Muslims maintain their belief in this false Jesus by: